-Let’s start with that funky spelling.
-“Phishing” gets its name from “fishing.”
-The term was coined by admirers of the “phone phreaks,” the notorious first generation of hackers who reigned during the 1960s and 70s.
-The phone phreaks inaugurated a long tradition of cyber warfare using a hilariously simple technique.
-They would use a Cap’n Crunch bosun whistle to signal tones into phones to trick the phone company computer into giving them a free call!
+Let’s start with the funky spelling.
+“Phishing” was coined by admirers of the “phone phreaks,” the notorious first generation of hackers who reigned during the 1960s-1970s.
+The phone phreaks inaugurated a long tradition of cyber warfare using a hilariously simple technique: blowing a toy whistle found in Cap’n Crunch cereal boxes into a phone receiver to mimic a Hertz tone, tricking the phone company’s switching circuit into giving the phone phreaks a free call.
 This might sound ridiculous to us today, but it was a hacking innovation at the time that exploited a vulnerability in call-routing switches that relied on in-band signaling and inspired a generation of phone phreaks.

-In some cases, the fake web forms are nearly impossible to distinguish from their real-life counterparts.
+In some cases, the counterfeit web forms are nearly impossible to distinguish from their real-life counterparts.
 The URLs themselves, however, can offer a clue to what lurks beneath the surface.
-For instance, a (hypothetical, fictional) phishing attack purporting to be from Bank of America might direct you to a site called www.bankofamericaincu.co, which you could be forgiven for mistaking legitimate.
-(The bank’s actual site is www.bofa.com).
+For instance, a phishing URL purporting to be from Bank of America might direct you to a site with the domain name “www.bankofamericaincu.co” (The bank’s actual domain is www.bofa.com).
 Once there, you might share your login credentials, social security number, or other personal information with the criminals who set it up.

-Phishing in its generic form is a mass distribution exercise and involves the casting of a wider net.
-Phishing campaigns don’t target victims individually; rather they are sent out to thousands (or even millions) of recipients.
-Spear phishing, in contrast, is highly targeted.
-Like fishing with a spear, versus a net, spear phishing targets a single individual.
+Phishing in its generic form is a mass distribution exercise and involves the casting of a wide net.
+Phishing campaigns don’t target victims individually—they’re sent to hundreds, sometimes thousands, of recipients.
+Spear phishing, in contrast, is highly targeted and targets a single individual.
 Hackers do this by pretending to know you.
 It’s personal.
-Typically, phishers go after someone whom they perceive as “weak,” perhaps someone who is neither technical nor hyperaware of these types of threats.
-Often, these are individuals such as accountants, lawyers, marketers and so forth.

-A spear phishing attacker is after something in particular, like your network login credentials.
-Another common scheme is for the phisher to pose as a senior employee with the power to request bank transfers (to fraudulent companies), direct deposit changes, or W2 information.
+A spear phishing attacker is after something in particular.
+A common scheme is business email compromise, in which a cybercriminal poses as a senior employee with the power to request wire transfers (to fraudulent companies), direct deposit changes, or W2 information.
 To connect with you in a convincing way, the attacker may engage in social engineering to impersonate people you know, such as colleagues or business acquaintances.
 The attacker can accomplish this by researching you on the Internet and social media or getting information about you from data breaches using peer-to-peer (P2P) protocols like BitTorrent.

 Consider the following spear phishing scenario: Your name is Bob and you work for Joe Smith, your company’s CEO.
 A spear phisher sees you on LinkedIn and notices that you’re friends with Joe.
 He follows you on Facebook and learns about your favorite sports teams and reads about a project you’re working on at the office.

-If you’re not paying very close attention, you might complete the fund transfer.
+If you’re not paying close attention, you might complete the fund transfer.
 This is a form of business email compromise that happens more often than you might suspect.
 Even people who have been trained specifically not to do this tend to get nervous when the “CEO” is pressuring them to do something.
 After all, it’s Joe, not some stranger… or so you think.
-Before you know it, you’ve been stabbed by the spear.

 Why Do Phishing and Spear Phishing Awareness Matter?

-Normally, email filters can be tuned to stop large-scale phishing attacks.
-If every single employee gets the same “Dear Sir or Madam” email at the same time, a good email filter will know right away that it’s a scam.
-Similarly, if an email contains a suspicious URL or an attachment with a known signature, a traditional email filter will catch it.
-However, if a phishing URL is an unknown threat, or if you get a personalized email from Bob that contains no URL or attachment, it will invariably slide right through most filters.
+Email filters can stop large-scale phishing emails that contain known phishing URLs.
+Similarly, if an email contains an attachment with a known signature, a traditional email filter will catch it.
+However, if a phishing URL is an unknown threat, or if you get a personalized email from Bob that contains no URL or attachment, they will invariably slide right through most filters.

-Thus, phishing, and especially spear phishing comprises a dangerous but highly effective attack vector.
+Thus, phishing, and especially spear phishing, comprise a dangerous but highly effective attack vector.
 Defense is possible, however.
-End user awareness and training, for example, can make a difference in an organization’s level of vulnerability to phishing.
-In addition, solutions like Vade Secure leverage heuristics, artificial intelligence, and other analytical techniques to identify malicious emails, URLs and attachments, as well as attempts to spoof the identity of colleagues and business acquaintances.
+End user awareness and training, for example, can help users learn to spot a phishing or spear phishing email.
+In addition, solutions like Vade Secure leverage artificial intelligence, including machine learning, to identify malicious emails, URLs, and attachments, as well as attempts to spoof the identity of colleagues and business acquaintances.